A vs B in Round Rock ISD, and the Price Gap Might Surprise You

 Blackland Prairie: Premium New Construction Territory

-Blackland Prairie draws from some of the newest and most upscale neighborhoods in Round Rock ISD’s northeast corridor.
+Blackland Prairie draws from some of the newest and most upscale neighborhoods in Round Rock ISD’s northeast corridor, including Paloma Lake and Siena.
 We are talking about master planned communities with model homes still being built, community pools, splash pads, and the whole suburban package.
-The $675,000 median reflects new construction pricing as much as school quality.
+The Paloma Lake median around $525,000 reflects new construction pricing as much as school quality.
 These are the neighborhoods where builders are putting up 2,500+ square foot homes with all the upgrades, and they sell quickly because the school zone is a powerful draw.

 The feeder path runs through Ridgeview Middle School to Cedar Ridge High School, both strong campuses in their own right.